AviatrixSystems/Docs/HowTos/microseg_media/secure_networking_microsegmentation.rst

 App Domains
 -------------------------------------
 An app domain is a grouping of workloads, subnets, or VPC/VNets that require a uniform policy enforcement.
 For example, all servers running the inventory database (as per the above workload isolation use case) can form an app domain.
 A Cloud resource can be part of multiple app domains.

 When you create your app domains, you can classify them based on:

 - CSP resource tags: these tags identify resources you can group.
 This is the preferred classification method, as this automatically includes new resources created in the Cloud with the same set of tags.
 - Resource attributes: classify by account or region.
-- IP addresses or CIDRs: classify non-Cloud VMs or networks.
-Traffic across CIDRs between two app domains in the same VPC/VNet is not subject to micro-segmentation policies.
+- IP addresses or CIDRs: you can directly specify IP addresses or CIDRs.

   .. note::
 	Aviatrix Gateway IP addresses will not be included in any app domain, even if an app domain filter matches an Aviatrix Gateway IP address.
 If a subnet or VPC/VNet is added to an app domain, the Aviatrix Gateway IP addresses are removed from the corresponding CIDRs.